Why Multi-Property Optimization?

 Step 2: Specify Two Properties Simultaneously as the Target Properties.

-Configure the API request to optimize both properties simultaneously:
+Configure the API request to optimize both properties simultaneously: For example:- To enhance druglikeness, increase QED.

 - For better solubility, decrease LogP.